 This post may contain affiliate links, which allow this anxious mama to fund her tea-drinking habit, which as you’ll know, is rather serious.
 For my details click here

 Sometimes, in the midst of panic, it’s easy to forget that the body is rather proficient at protecting itself and figuring out what’s best.

-For example, it’s highly unlikely that you WILL actually pass out, or be sick from a panic attack, or that your chest will burst open like Kane in Alien.
+For example, it’s highly unlikely that you WILL actually pass out, or be sick from a panic attack, or that your chest will burst open like the dude from Alien.

 What’s far more likely is that your panic attack, like most, with last for a maximum of 30 or so minutes before easing in severity and then eventually disappearing.